 These policies were submitted in the 1st Compliance Report dated April 2, 2013.
-Due Process Monitor Sandra Simkins expressed concerns about protections against self-incrimination at the Probation Conference stage.
-In response to those concerns, internal training was developed and conducted for
+Due Process Monitor Sandra Simkins expressed concerns about protections against self-incrimination at the Probation

+Conference stage.
+In response to those concerns, internal training was developed and conducted for Probation staff.
-Probation staff.
 A video of that training was made to use for routine training of new staff in Probation.

-New staff continues to be provided training with this video.
+- 1. Policies and Procedures

+- (d) Protections Against Self-Incrimination

-(ix) Each month, the Judge, or his or her designee, shall review a sampling of Case Files to determine whether the requirements of this Agreement regarding protections against self-incrimination of Children are being properly followed.
+- (ix) Each month, the Judge, or his or her designee, shall review a sampling of Case Files to determine whether the requirements of this Agreement regarding protections against self-incrimination of Children are being properly followed.
 The review shall include periodic observations of probation conferences by appropriate supervisory staff of the Court's Probation Department as well as periodic observations of Adjudicatory and Transfer Hearings by the Judge or his or her designee.
 If the reviews reveal that the procedures regarding protection against self-incrimination have not been properly followed, the Judge shall take immediate corrective action, including a discussion with the responsible staff, to bring about compliance with the terms and requirements of this Agreement.
 (MoA p.
 14)